strykeforce/olympics/vision/README.md

 Use the data returned by the Deadeye system to calculate the angle and range to the target with respect to the robot.

+1. Select and configure a Deadeye vision pipeline like you did in challenge 1.
+   Sample images and field position data they were taken from are in the [samples folder](samples/README.md).
+Note the differences in target data returned by each of the different pipeline types.

+2. Create or reuse a robot program with a configured ``DeadeyeX0`` class (where ``X`` is the Deadeye unit you are using).

+3. Create a ``ShooterSubsystem`` and a ``ShootCommand`` in your robot program.

+4. The ``ShootCommand`` calls ``ShooterSubsystem.shoot()`` when a controller button is pressed.

+5. When the ``ShooterSubsystem.shoot()`` method is called, it will use the ``DeadeyeX0`` object to retrieve the U-shaped target coordinates and print the range to the target and the angle to the target centerline from the camera centerline.

 Points are awarded based on the least angle and range error.

 ### Challenge 3: Calculate robot's field position (15 points)